-This post goes into some on depth on the estimated cost of travel in Peru.
-Read on for suggested shoestring and more comfortable Peru backpacking budget.
+This page looks at the estimated cost of travel in Peru.
+Read on for our suggested shoestring and more comfortable Peru backpacking budget.
 We also have some sample prices and info on how to pay for things in this popular South American country.

 Peru is overall a cheap country with some of the lowest backpacking costs in South America.
-It’s slightly more affordable when compared to a typical Colombia backpacking budget for example is higher and represents an average country in the region).
-Staying in one place, you can probably get by on as little as $15/day with plenty of real budget accommodation available while eating out in local restaurants is also great value.
+It’s slightly more affordable when compared to a typical Colombia backpacking budget for example and there’ll be days when you can probably get by on as little as $15 with plenty of real budget accommodation available while eating out in local restaurants is also great value.

-However there are a few reasons why Peru is a bit more expensive than Bolivia for example or the cheapest countries in Asia or Africa.
+However many travellers in Peru do end up spending more than $25/day on average for a couple of major reasons.
 Firstly the size of the country means you will spend a lot of time travelling around particularly if you are looking to go all the way from the Northern border with Ecuador all the way down into Bolivia or Chile.
 There are better flight options now than was the case a few years ago but you can still end up paying a fair amount in baggage fees.
-Travelling by bus is the only realistic option for shoestring travellers and although they aren’t expensive on a per km or per hour basis, you will need to spend several days on a bus to travel through the entire country and costs do add up.
+Travelling by bus is cheap on a per km or per hour basis, but you will need to spend several days on a bus to travel through the entire country by road and costs do still add up.

 More Comfortable Peru Backpacking Budget

-If you are doing a big trip in South America and have a certain time-frame for it, you might want to budget a bit more for Peru and maybe skip some of the less interesting parts of the country by taking a flight.
-Most of the main points of interest are in the South of the country with the likes of Cuzco and Arequipa among the more interesting cities to visit compared to Lima or the ones in the North.
+If you are doing a big trip in South America and have a certain time-frame for it, you might want to budget a bit more than $25/day for Peru and maybe skip some of the less interesting parts of the country by taking a flight or two.
+Most of the main points of interest are in the South of the country with the likes of Cusco and Arequipa among the more interesting cities to visit compared to ones in the North or even Lima.

-By budgeting for $45/day you can probably afford to skip a large portion of the country and well over 24 hours of travelling on buses by taking a domestic flight or if you are just visiting the South, you could probably take a flight from Lima to Cuzco rather than the never-ending bus route.
-You could probably also do one of the longer hikes up to Machu Picchu.
+By budgeting for $40/day in Peru, you can probably afford to skip a large portion of the country and save well over 24 hours of travelling on buses by taking a domestic flight or if you are just visiting the South, you could probably take a flight from Lima to Cuzco rather than the painfully slow bus route which can take a whole day.

 Currency – Peruvian Sol

 Unlike neighbouring Ecuador, Peru does not use the US Dollar and has its own currency – the Sol.
 Some businesses may accept dollars but paying in Sol is usually the best way to go in terms of getting the best prices.
 These exchange rates are accurate as of March 2023.